 10. Tussis: coughing (“John produced gratuitous tussis to signal his extreme skepticism”)

-8 Responses to “10 Words for Bodily Functions and Actions”
+8 thoughts on “10 Words for Bodily Functions and Actions”

 Peristalsis is not merely swallowing.